"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit."

 Do you have other programs just for kids?

-In an ideal world, parents, caregivers or teachers would be present too so the learning and application can continue beyond the series.
+In an ideal world, parents, caregivers or teachers would be present too so the learning and application can continue beyond the series, and my contact with the kids.

 What age range are the GoZen! and GoStrengths! programs suitable for?